 Current Students Log in to the CUNY Portal to review your Degree Audit to find out what classes to take.
 Have questions about using Degree Audit?
 Visit LaGuardia’s Degree Audit page for tutorials and how-to guides.

-Prospective Students Review the Nursing Curriculum and the recommended course sequence below.
+Prospective Students Review the Nursing Curriculum.

-Recommended Course Sequence The following course sequence is recommended for new Nursing majors.
+The following course sequence is recommended for new Nursing majors.
 Current students should check their Degree Audit and the tables below for Flexible Core courses.

 Fall or Spring II (6 week Session)